-Mandatory notification of a work accident or a commuting accident to the occupational injury insurance is the basic principle.
+Mandatory notification of a work accident or a commuting accident to the Occupational Injury Insurance is the basic principle.
 In case of an accident, the victim must inform himself/herself or have his/her employer informed within 24 hours.

-http://travailemploi.gouv.fr/IMG/pdf/pst3 1 .pdf He/she must specify the location, the circumstances and the identity of potential witnesses.
+He/she must specify the location, the circumstances and the identity of potential witnesses.
 For his part, the employer must deliver to the worker an accident slip the victim will show to his/her doctor, this will save the victim from paying in advance for the medical expenses (within the authorized ceilings).
 The employer also has to make an accident notification within 48 hours to the CPAM the victim is affiliated to.
 The CPAM will inform the Labour Inspectorate.
 The employer has to notify occupational injuries even if there is no expense and no day off work.